harness/developer-hub/kb/continuous-delivery/continuous-delivery-faqs.md

 #### How do I get the action of my Git trigger in an expression?
 Git triggers use webhooks, and webhooks usually have a payload that you can utilize.
 The action used to trigger the webhook must be included in the Git payload so that you can reference the action using the `<+trigger.payload.action>` expression.

-#### How can one efficiently integrate Docker Compose for integration testing in their CI pipeline without starting from scratch?
+#### How can you seamlessly integrate Docker Compose for integration testing into your CI pipeline without starting from scratch?

-Use background steps to run services for integration, like in a `docker-compose.yaml`.
-Connect to them using the listening port.
-Alternatively, running `docker-compose up` in CI with the existing `docker-compose.yaml` is possible but, it obfuscates the flow and removes the pipeline control to run each step, gather feedback, and apply flow control such as failure strategies
+Run services for integration in the background using a `docker-compose.yaml` file.
+Connect to these services via their listening ports.
+Alternatively, while running `docker-compose up` in CI with an existing `docker-compose.yaml` is possible, it can complicate the workflow and limit pipeline control, including the ability to execute each step, gather feedback, and implement failure strategies.

-#### Are there guidelines or recommendations for scaling up VM build infrastructures, such as those hosted on EC2, for those managing and configuring their own infrastructure?
+#### Are there guidelines or recommendations for scaling up VM build infrastructures, such as those hosted on EC2, for individuals managing and configuring their own infrastructure?

-Yes, you can scale up your AWS VM build infrastructure by adding additional templates, build nodes, and VMs.
-You can also configure the runner to hibernate AWS Linux and Windows VMs when they aren't needed to save costs
+Yes, you can scale up your AWS VM build infrastructure effectively by considering the following:

-For more information on how to set up and configure your AWS VM build infrastructure, please refer to the Harness [documentation](https://developer.harness.io/docs/continuous-integration/use-ci/set-up-build-infrastructure/vm-build-infrastructure/set-up-an-aws-vm-build-infrastructure/)
+**Scaling Up**: Increase capacity by adding more templates, build nodes, and VMs to accommodate growing demands.
+**Cost Optimization**: Implement cost-saving measures such as configuring the runner to hibernate AWS Linux and Windows VMs during idle periods, helping to reduce infrastructure costs.
+For detailed setup and configuration instructions, please refer to [Set up an AWS VM Build Infrastructure](https://developer.harness.io/docs/continuous-integration/use-ci/set-up-build-infrastructure/vm-build-infrastructure/set-up-an-aws-vm-build-infrastructure/).

-#### What specific API call is used to retrieve a tag of an artifact from the GAR?
+#### Which API call is specifically used to retrieve a tag of an artifact from the GAR?

 The API call used to fetch a tag of an artifact from the GAR is `/v1/projects/{project}/locations/{region}/repositories/{repositories}/packages/{package}/versions?view=FULL`

-#### How can one access the AWS CDK provisioning in there workflow?
-Is there any Feature flag required?
+#### How can one access the AWS CDK provisioning in their workflow?
+Are there any Feature flags required?

-No, this feature do not require any Feature flag.
-However, to access the AWS CDK provisioning steps in your workflow, ensure that you are within a containerized step group specifically designated for AWS CDK provisioning.
-These steps are only visible when you are adding a step within that particular step group.
-If you do not add a step within the AWS CDK provisioning containerized step group, you will not see the associated steps
+No, accessing AWS CDK provisioning does not require any Feature flags.
+However, to utilize AWS CDK provisioning steps in your workflow, ensure that you are operating within a containerized step group specifically designated for AWS CDK provisioning.
+These steps are only visible when adding a step within that particular step group.
+If no step is added within the AWS CDK provisioning containerized step group, the associated steps will not be visible.

-For more information on AWS CDK provisioning, please refer to the Harness [documentation](https://developer.harness.io/docs/continuous-delivery/cd-infrastructure/aws-cdk/)
+For more information on AWS CDK provisioning, please refer to the following Harness [documentation](https://developer.harness.io/docs/continuous-delivery/cd-infrastructure/aws-cdk/)

-#### Does Harness support Helm hooks (excluding service hooks) similar to the support provided in FG?
+#### Does Harness support Helm hooks (excluding service hooks) similar to the support provided in First Gen?

+No, Harness does not support Helm hooks in Kubernetes deployments in the same way as in First Gen.

-Harness [documentation](https://developer.harness.io/docs/first-gen/continuous-delivery/kubernetes-deployments/use-helm-chart-hooks-in-kubernetes-deployments/) specifies the need to "remove" hooks and incorporate them as shell script steps within the workflow in FirstGen.
-This approach applies to NextGen as well.
-To utilize Helm hooks unchanged, one should opt for native Helm deployment.
-However, employing native Helm is hindered by its inability to process hooks and deploy simultaneously.
-The limitation arises from Helm's post-render functionality, which prevents Harness from processing hooks.
+The recommended approach in both First Gen and NextGen is to remove Helm hooks and integrate them as shell script steps within the workflow.
+This method is applicable in both generations of Harness.

+For unchanged utilization of Helm hooks, native Helm deployment can be chosen.
+However, native Helm's ability to process hooks and deploy simultaneously is limited.
+This limitation stems from Helm's post-render functionality, which prevents Harness from processing hooks effectively.

+For detailed instructions on integrating Helm charts in Kubernetes deployments with Harness, please refer to the Harness [documentation](https://developer.harness.io/docs/first-gen/continuous-delivery/kubernetes-deployments/use-helm-chart-hooks-in-kubernetes-deployments/).

-#### How can one enable the `Mark as Failure` pipeline options?
+#### How can you enable the `Mark as Failure` pipeline options?

-To use the `Mark as Failure` option for pipeline please follow the below requirements:
+To enable the "Mark as Failure" pipeline, please ensure that you have fulfilled the following requirements:-
-- You must have Execute pipeline permission to be able to mark a pipeline as failed.
+- You must have `Execute` pipeline permission to be able to mark a pipeline as failed.
-- You must enable `Allow users to mark a running Step as failure` in your Harness account's default settings.
+- You must enable `Allow users to mark a running Step as failure` in your Harness account's [default settings](/docs/platform/settings/default-settings).
 - This feature is behind the feature flag `CDS_MARK_PIPELINE_AS_FAILURE`.
-Contact Harness Support to enable the feature.
+Contact [Harness Support](mailto:support@harness.io) to enable the feature.

-For more refer to the Harness [documentation](https://developer.harness.io/docs/platform/pipelines/failure-handling/mark-as-failed-pipeline/)
+For more refer to the following Harness [documentation](https://developer.harness.io/docs/platform/pipelines/failure-handling/mark-as-failed-pipeline/).